 Perfection doesn’t is a privilege.
 One has to achieve it with continuous practice and correction.
 So, if you want your answers to be perfect and flawless, proofread them before the final submission.

-With attentive proofreading, you can spot some huge mistakes and correct them before it’s too late.
+With attentive proofreading, you can spot and correct some mistakes before it’s too late.
 So, keep some time for proofreading.
 It’s your last chance to scale up the score.

-Writing is indeed one of the most difficult aspects of a language as it demands perfection on multiple fronts.
-When you want to score a perfect 8 band score in the IELTS Writing section, make sure you are aware of the essay pattern, use the right kind of IELTS Writing mock test, stick to the word limit, and proofread the text before the final submission.
+Writing is indeed one of the most challenging aspects of a language, as it demands perfection on multiple fronts.
+When you want to score a perfect 8 band score in the IELTS Writing section, ensure you know the essay pattern, use the right IELTS Writing mock test, stick to the word limit, and proofread the text before the final submission.